rue-a/provo/README.md

 `pip install provo`

-Or by downloading this repo:
+Or by downloading this repository:

-1. Download and unzip the package
+1. Download and unzip the repository
-2. Open Shell and _cd_ to unzipped package
+2. Open Shell and _cd_ to unzipped repository
 3. Run `pip install -e .` (in the folder that contains ```setup.py```)

 ## Contents

-The package implements the [PROV-O starting point classes](https://www.w3.org/TR/prov-o/#starting-points-figure) __Entity__, __Activity__ and __Agent__ as Python classes with methods to establish starting point properties between instances of these classes.
+The package is a Python API to PROV-O. It implements the [PROV-O starting point classes](https://www.w3.org/TR/prov-o/#starting-points-figure) __Entity__, __Activity__ and __Agent__ as Python classes with methods to establish the _PROV-O starting point properties_ between instances of these classes.

 ## Features

-The package's objective is it to support the programmatical creation of provenance graphs that are compliant with the W3C Recommendation PROV-O: The PROV Ontology.
+The package's objective is to support the programmatical creation of provenance graphs that are compliant with the W3C Recommendation PROV-O: The PROV Ontology.
 Users of the package shall be enabled to tightly couple the generation of data with the generation of their provenance.
 As the package implements PROV-O, the created graph is exportable as an RDF document.
 Finally, the graph can be exported as a mermaid flowchart with some configuration options to adjust the style of the resulting chart.

 ### Compliance